anuket-project/anuket-specifications/doc/common/chapter00.md

 - TM Forum
 - OSM (ETSI Open Source MANO project)
 - ODIM (Open Distributed Infrastructure Management)
-- VMware (While not an Open Source project, VMware is a commonly used platform used for VNF deployments in the telecom industry)
+- VMware (While not an open source project, VMware is a commonly used platform used for VNF deployments in the telecom industry)

 <a name="3.4.1"></a>
 ### Relationship to ETSI-NFV